carpal tunnel syndrome

 - motor sensory deficit;

 In the initial stages of the pathology.
 STC is manifested by tingling.
 Numbness, or swelling of the hand.
 Mainly on the first three fingers and partly on the ring finger.
-Especially in the morning and/or at night.
+Especially in the morning and at night.
 Subsequently appears pain that also radiates to the forearm.
-These symptoms are called “irritative”.
 If the disease worsens, the “deficient” symptoms appear.
-Characterized by the loss of sensitivity to the fingers, the loss of hand strength, and the atrophy of the tenor eminence.
+They are characterized by the loss of sensitivity to the fingers, the loss of hand strength, and the atrophy of the tenor eminence.